jundalisay/superbnetlify/content/en/research/fresnel/light/section-02c.md

 INTENSITIES OF LIGHT DIFFRACTED INTO THE SHADOW
 UNDER DIFFERENT ANGLES
 Values of v
-MEMOIRS ON

 and therefore

 69. By the aid of these formulae we can find the value of thedistance x or the angle x/b of the inflected ray correspondingto the various values of #; and vice versa, if x or the slant x/bbe given, we can find v, and thus determine the intensity of theinflected light.
 One striking inference from this formula,\ a
 ~\
 '
 , is that the values of x are not directly pro6(1 portional to those of b, but are related to them as the ordinatesof a hyperbola are to its abscissas.
 It thus follows that pointsof equal intensity along the edge of the geometrical shadow donot lie upon a straight line as we vary b, but upon a hyperbolaof appreciable curvature, like the corresponding loci in exteriorfringes.

 70. I have not yet succeeded in verifying by direct experiment the ratios of intensity in the inflected light as predictedby the theory of interference applied to the principle of Huygens.

 A measurement of this kind is very difficult [foot-noteomitted], and I hardly think that one would be able to reachthe same accuracy as in the determination of the darkest andbrightest points in fringes.
 The results already obtained forfringes, however, appear to me as verifications indirect, itmust be confessed of these very ratios of intensity; forwhenever the positions of maxima and minima have been de-duced from the general expression for the intensity of lightand have been found to coincide accurately with experiment,it becomes more and more probable that this integral correctly represents all the variations of intensity in the inflectedlight.

 71. In the case of exterior fringes one may, as we have seen,use the table of maxima and minima to compute the positionsof the darkest and brightest points in the dark and bright bandsfor all values of a and b.
 This, however, is not the case withregard to the interior fringes in the shadow of a narrow bodyor in the case of a narrow aperture.
-The limits of the integralvary all the while, and it is therefore impossible to give generalresults applicable to every case, so that one is obliged to deter-mine the maxima and minima for each particular case, using132
+The limits of the integralvary all the while, and it is therefore impossible to give generalresults applicable to every case, so that one is obliged to deter-mine the maxima and minima for each particular case, using the table, which gives the numerical values of j dv cos qv
-THE WAVE-THEORY OF LIGHT
-the table, which gives the numerical values of j dv cos qv
 2 and/ dv sin qv
 2
 .
 I propose to give the results of all the computations of this kind which, up to the present, I have made for the purpose of testing the theory.
 They are very long, and I havenot been able to finish as many as I had desired, but this lack in quantity is, perhaps, compensated by the variety of the cases which I have studied, for in trying the theory on the observations, I have, by preference, selected cases in which the disposi- tion of the fringes is somewhat unusual.

-72. And, first, I propose to consider the case of a narrowaperture which presents at once the case of exterior and interior fringes.
+72. first, I propose to consider the case of a narrowaperture which presents at once the case of exterior and interior fringes.
 Let C be a luminous point, AG
 a narrow aperture whose edges A